cloudposse/terraform-aws-efs-backup/README.md

 ## Configuring your EFS filesystems to be backed up:
-* Add security group ID from output `security_group_id` to a security group of EFS Filesystems
+* Add security group ID from output `efs_backup_security_group` to a security group of EFS Filesystems